girishji/scope.vim/README.md

    - This represents the simplest use case, where a list of items is acquired, and fuzzy search is performed on them.
 Check out this [gist](https://gist.github.com/girishji/e3479918da89890b6e85b9efc4e95da5) for a practical example.

 2. **Asynchronous List Update with Fuzzy Search:**
    - In scenarios like file searching, the list of all items is updated asynchronously while concurrently conducting a fuzzy search.
+See this [gist](https://gist.github.com/girishji/e4dbcb61c1f7292eb884799bc3251b26) for an example.

 3. **Dynamic List Update on User Input:**
    - Certain cases, such as handling tags or Vim commands, involve waiting for a new list of items every time the user inputs something.